 Once the fruit is processed, the juice or must is transferred to fermentation vessels that come in various sizes.
 It may be made of stainless steel wood or concrete.

 There are exclusively barrels of 225 liters of French oak in white wines.
 For Red’s, we have two different techniques.
 We can use stainless steel, open on top, or have some open wood barrels.

 The size and material of the vessel impact the temperature of fermentation.
 Many modern tanks are equipped with cooling jackets to provide more control.

 In primary fermentation, sugar is converted to carbon dioxide and alcohol.
 Winemakers track their progress by measuring the must’s Brix level or density.
 In general, the amount of alcohol there is about 0.6 times the sugar level that came into the winery.
-So if you come in at 24 degrees Brix, they’re gonna be at a 14-and-a-half percent alcohol wine.
+So if you come in at 24 degrees Brix, they’re going to be at a 14-and-a-half percent alcohol wine.

 Yeast can come from various stores since you can buy cultured yeast selected from a fermentation where somebody liked the attributes and propagated and made it available.
 Or you can rely on the ambient yeast in a winery.
 Fermentation is typically carried out by the wine yeast Saccharomyces adapted to high sugar and alcohol conditions.
 Yeast requires sufficient nutrients and oxygen to thrive.
 Otherwise, stuck fermentations or reductive aromas can occur.
 Before fermentation, I always have a full juice panel run by a local lab, which gives me all the organic acids, nutrients, and other things I like to look at; numbers do not direct us, but they give you valuable information.

 At What Temperature?